Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Representation Learning

-In \emph{line expansion}, a line node could be adjacent to another line nodes that contain the same vertex (\emph{vertex similarity}) or the same hyperedge (\emph{edge similarity}).
-Let us denote $h_{(v,e)}^{(k)}$ as the representation of line node $(v,e)$ in the $k$-th layer.
+$\bfH^{(0)}$ is the initial node feature of the induced graph.
+This projection essentially scatters features from vertex of $\calG_H$ to feature vectors of line nodes in $\calG_l$.
+In \emph{line expansion} (\method), a line node could be adjacent to another line nodes that contain the same vertex (\emph{vertex similarity}) or the same hyperedge (\emph{edge similarity}).

-\paragraph{Convolution Layer.} By incorporating information from both vertex-similar neighbors and hyperedge-similar neighbors, the convolution is defined as,
+{\bf STEP 2: Convolution Layer.} We then apply neighborhood feature aggregation by graph convolution.
+By incorporating information from both vertex-similar neighbors and hyperedge-similar neighbors, the graph convolution is defined as ($k=0, 1,\dots, K$),

-where $\sigma(\cdot)$ is a non-linear activation function like \emph{ReLU} \cite{KipfW17} or \emph{LeakyReLU} \cite{VelickovicCCRLB18}. $\Theta^{(k)}$ is the filter parameters for layer $k$.
-Two hyper-parameters $w_v, w_e$ are employed to parametrize \emph{vertex similarity} and \emph{edge similarity}.
-Specifically, in Eqn.~\eqref{eqn:conv}, the first term (i.e., $\sum_{e'} w_e h_{(v,e')}^{(k)}$) convolves information from neighbors who share similar edges, whereas the second term (i.e., $\sum_{v'} w_v h_{(v',e)}^{(k)}$) convolves information from neighbors who share similar vertices.
+where $h_{(v,e)}^{(k)}$ denotes the feature representation of line node $(v,e)$ in the $k$-th layer, $\sigma(\cdot)$ is a non-linear activation function like \emph{ReLU} \cite{KipfW17} or \emph{LeakyReLU} \cite{VelickovicCCRLB18}. $\Theta^{(k)}$ is the transformation parameters for layer $k$.
+Two hyper-parameters $w_v, w_e$ are employed to balance \emph{vertex similarity} and \emph{edge similarity}.
+Specifically, in Eqn.~\eqref{eqn:conv}, the first term (i.e., $\sum_{e'} w_e h_{(v,e')}^{(k)}$) convolves information from neighbors who share the same hyperedges, whereas the second term (i.e., $\sum_{v'} w_v h_{(v',e)}^{(k)}$) convolves information from neighbors who share the same vertices.

-We present the parameterized \emph{adjacency matrix} $A_l$ of $G_l$ (this parametrized version is used to derive a generic model and is convenient for the analysis in Appendix~\ref{sec:proofexpansion}.
-In the experiment, we set $w_v=w_e=1$, which reduces to the binary version in Sec.~\ref{sec:lineexpansion}),